Mysteriza/trackflix/README.md

 - **Track Status:** Maintain separate lists for Movies and Series you intend to watch.
 - **Mark as Watched:** Move items to your watched history easily when completed.
 - **Details & Notes:** Include personal notes for each item (with a 40-character preview in lists) and specify if content is D21+ (Adult Content).
 For series, track your progress by season and episode number.
-- **Folders:** Organize items into custom folders for better categorization (e.g., "Sci-Fi Favorites", "Documentaries").
-- **Drag & Drop Reordering:** Reorder items within your lists or folders using drag and drop on desktop.
+- **Drag & Drop Reordering:** Reorder items within your lists using drag and drop on desktop.
-- **Mobile Reordering:** Use dedicated up/down arrows for reordering on mobile devices.
+- 🔄 **Smart Import:** Import JSON data with intelligent duplicate detection.
+Choose to add new items only or replace all data for seamless Letterboxd synchronization.
 - **Edit Items:** Modify the title, notes, type (movie/series), or D21+ status of any item.
-- **Move Items:** Easily transfer items between different folders or back to the main list.
-- **Bulk Actions:** Select multiple items at once to efficiently move them to a folder or delete them.
+- **Bulk Actions:** Select multiple items at once to efficiently delete them.

 **Watched List:**